-- strategy: development of strategies and the management and performance of the Trust's business and operations; - management: managing the Trust in accordance with the strategy, business plans and policies approved by the Board; - financial performance: developing the annual budget, managing day to day operations within the budget and ensuring that the financial reports present a true and fair view of the Trust's financial condition and operational results and are in accordance with the relevant accounting standards; - risk management: maintaining effective risk management frameworks and internal control systems; - continuous disclosure: keeping the Board and the market fully informed about material developments; - selection of senior management: making recommendations for the appointment of senior executives, determining terms of appointment, evaluating performances and developing and maintaining succession plans for senior management.
+- strategy: development of strategies and the management and performance of the Trust's business and operations; - management: managing the Trust in accordance with the strategy, business plans and policies approved by the Board; - financial performance: developing the annual budget, managing day to day operations within the budget and ensuring that the financial reports present a true and fair view of the Trust's financial condition and operational results and are in accordance with the relevant accounting standards; - risk management: maintaining effective risk management frameworks and internal control systems; - continuous disclosure: keeping the Board and the market fully informed about material developments; and - selection of senior management: making recommendations for the appointment of senior executives, determining terms of appointment, evaluating performances and developing and maintaining succession plans for senior management.

-1.2 Process for Evaluating the Performance of Senior Executives
+1.2 Process for evaluating the performance of senior executives

 The Responsible Entity does not have any employees.
 The operations of the Trust are performed by Westfield Group executives and employees.
-Information regarding the process of objective setting and performance review of senior executives of the Group can be found in the 2009 Annual Report of the Westfield Group at www.westfield.com/corporate.
+Information regarding the process of objective setting and performance review of senior executives of the Group can be found in the 2010 Annual Report of the Westfield Group at www.westfield.com/corporate.

-In the case of the senior executive team (including the Group Managing Directors) an assessment of their performance is undertaken by the Remuneration Committee and the Group Board.
-Issues relating to remuneration are dealt with in more detail in the Remuneration Report which forms part of the Directors' Report in the 2009 Annual Report of the Westfield Group.
+In the case of the senior executive team (including the Co-Chief Executive Officers) an assessment of their performance is undertaken by the Remuneration Committee and the Group Board.
+Issues relating to remuneration are dealt with in more detail in the Remuneration Report which forms part of the Directors' Report in the 2010 Annual Report of the Westfield Group.

-In addition to the induction program provided to new employees generally, new members of the senior executive team undertake a bespoke induction program tailored to their needs, which includes individual meetings with every member of the senior executive team.
+In addition to the induction program provided to new employees generally, new members of the senior executive team undertake a customised induction program tailored to their needs, which includes individual meetings with every member of the senior executive team.
 Training and development programs are also available to ensure that senior executives update their skills and knowledge on a regular basis.

-1.3 Performance Evaluation
+1.3 Performance evaluation

-During the financial year, each member of the senior executive team, including the Group Managing Directors, was subject to a performance review as described in 1.2 above.
+During the financial year, each member of the senior executive team, including the Co-Chief Executive Officers, was subject to a performance review as described in 1.2 above.